jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/gates.rst

     :width: 500 px
     :align: center

-    Two transistors in series.
+    Two transistors in series configured to operate as an AND gate.
 Both transistors would need to be "on" in order for the signal at the top transistor's source (``1``) to reach the output at the bottom transistor's drain.

 * With two transistors in *series*, both would need to be "on" for the signal to travel through to the output